 I am also offering RELAXATION and MEDITATION COURSES at reduced rates.

-Apart from my private counselling, I currently work in a Hospice and in a Carers Centre.
+Apart from my private counselling, I currently conduct Counselling work for a Hospice and an Occupational Health company.

 Training, qualifications & experience

 Training and Related Qualifications

 - Institute of Leadership and Management (ILM) trained Coach 2008

 - Level 2 Person Centred Counselling 2009

 - Level 3 Advanced Counselling Skills 2011- Merit

 - Level 4 Diploma in Therapeutic Counselling 2018